About

 Operating with only one pupil from September 2010, then with only two from September 2011 resulted, by March 2012, in the Charity running up unacceptable debts.
 At that point the school was taken on by two of the charity’s Trustees as ‘Bright Futures School Limited’ operating as an independent special school with the support of HSBC bank loans.

-The school survived and is now firmly established in Greenfield with 15 pupils funded by Oldham, Tameside, Bury and Rochdale Councils, and over 20 well qualified full-time and part-time staff.
+The school survived and is now firmly established in Greenfield with pupils funded by surrounding local councils, and over 20 qualified full-time and part-time staff.

 Our Facilities